PervasiveWellbeingTech/Popbots-Emailing/README.md

 ## These are recommendations to adapt this code to any project

+* Disable the server.sendemail instruction while testing.
+This is to make sure you won't accidentally send bad emails, or 10000 emails due to a loop

 * Change the study duration variable : STUDY_DURATION_DAYS in days to fit your experiment length

+* Change the email templates in the email_views folder

+* Edit the emails directory, type, embedded variables

 * Adapt the qualtrics (to store) survey variables in the in the fetch_update_participants() function.
 This function creates all the PARTICIPANT class instances and store them in a pickle file locally.  ( You may want to edit the code to push this to a database)